 - Self-reporting from the companies to GNI after one year of membership

-- An independent assessment of each company member held every two years covering both a process review and including the review of specific cases or examples
+- An independent assessment of each company member held every two to three years covering both a process review and including the review of specific cases or examples

 1.2 The Assessment Process:

 1.2.1 Limits on Disclosure: GNI recognizes that companies may be prevented from disclosing information by law, or may choose not to disclose information in order to preserve attorney-client privilege or protect trade secrets.
 At the same time, the GNI recognizes that assessors will require a reasonable level of information in order to accomplish their assessment.
 Among other things, GNI expects the assessors to indicate or otherwise comment where the assessor could not access information due to a company’s withholding of such information, and the withholding of that information affected the assessor’s ability to evaluate the company’s compliance with the Principles.
 Each company will be required to identify limitations on access to information, if any, to the independent assessor with as much specificity as is practicable.

 1.2.2 Determining Compliance: It is the role of the GNI Board to review the company assessment and to conclude whether the GNI member company is making good faith efforts to implement the Principles with improvement over time.
 The GNI’s evaluation of compliance by participating companies will be based on an assessment of the totality of a company’s record during the assessment phase to put into operation the Principles and the Implementation Guidelines.
 The GNI’s evaluation of compliance will take into account the fact that participating companies will be different sizes and have different business models, circumstances, markets, products, and services, etc. The determination of compliance will be based on a review of each company’s internal systems, processes, and activities, including how the company has acted in specific cases that implicate the Principles and Implementation Guidelines.